NemoZhang061/wiki-documents/docs/3-Hardware Dev Resources/10-WiFi halow Module.md

 # Wi-Fi HaLow Module

-## 产品特性
+## Module Key Features
-### 方案说明
+### Description
-此模组基于FGH100M进行设计，FGH100M是IEEE 802.11ah 标准的远距离、低功耗 Wi-Fi HaLow 模块，支持 Sub-1 GHz 频段通信，对应不同国家地区频段会不同，目前可提供868MHz,915MHz两种可选，适用于物联网（IoT）和智能设备场景。
+FGH100M is a long-distance, low-power Wi-Fi HaLow module that is compliant with the IEEE 802.11ah protocol.
+It supports the Sub-1 GHz frequency band and is suitable for IoT and smart device scenarios.
+Applicable to CamThink NeoEyes NE101 series motherboards.

-### 主要特性
+### Key Features

 | 1    | Items                  | Description            |
 | ---- | ------------------------ | -------------------------- |